Department of Music

 Ten recordings of the Chorus have been released and are available through the Harding Bookstore or at tour concerts.

 The group has performed in 37 countries in such venues as the Town Hall in Brisbane, Australia; the Conservatory of Music in Beijing, China; the Festival Hall in Corby, England; the University Church in Oxford, England; the Stiftskirche in Aschaffenburg, Germany; the Palazzo Vecchio in Florence, Italy; the Chopin monument in Warsaw, Poland; the Beloselsksy-Belozersky Palace in St. Petersburg, Russia; and the Palazzo del Toscano in Catania, Sicily.
 In all of their concerts they bring a message of musical excellence and spiritual commitment.
-In May and June of 2010 the group traveled for three weeks to South America, giving concerts and working with churches in Rio de Janeiro, Buenos Aires, Viña del Mar, and Santiago.
-In 2012 they performed in Eastern Europe, and in May and June of 2014 they sang in Italy, France, Switzerland, Slovakia, and Croatia; and in 2017 in Germany, Netherlands, England, and Scotland.
+In May and June of 2010 the group traveled for three weeks to Brazil, Argentina, and Chile.
+In 2012 they performed in Eastern Europe; in 2014 in Italy, France, Switzerland, Slovakia, and Croatia; and in 2017 in Germany, Netherlands, England, and Scotland.

 In May of 2006 the Chorus was awarded the Grand Prix in competition with 14 groups from ten countries in the Mundus Cantat International Choral Festival in Sopot, Poland.